 As an electrolyte, potassium helps your body to keep the right balance of water between your cells and the fluid surrounding them.
 It also moves nutrients into your cells and helps to keep your body’s sodium levels in check!
-This can be important for reducing cramps.
+This can be important for reducing issues like leg cramps.

 Potassium is also crucial to the functioning of your muscles.
 It helps your muscles to contract (allowing for movement) and it helps your nerves to communicate with your muscles.
 Without potassium, your nervous system simply can’t function effectively.

 You might immediately think of eating bananas but this isn’t the only way to get your fill.
 There are lots of other foods high in potassium too.

 Are there some foods on the chart that you don’t particularly like or that are hard to find where you live?
 Then refer to this list instead!